ETS5/RPWNmasternodesetup/README.md

 Copy it somewhere safe.
 You will use these in the masternode.conf file for your wallet later.

 **4) Connect to your VPS server console** using PuTTY terminal program, login as root and clone the setup script and wallet binaries from github repository.
-(NOTE: Currently this script repo contains Linux wallet binaries wich are necessary to run master node on VPS.
-The location of these binaries will be changed to the official release github folder at a later date)

 To download (clone) the script and binaries to your VPS, use the following command in VPS Linux console: